oleng/hugo_github/content/blog/google-api-library-explained.md

     From the surface, based on current available guides and code samples the library for Google Suite...
 I mean Workspace, is unified.
-But if you're naive enough to think you can find the library from search engines result you might land on their old organization page instead https://github.com/googleworkspace/.
+But if you're naive enough to think you can find the library from search engines results, you might land on their old organization page instead https://github.com/googleworkspace/.
-    It still exists, and there's repository for samples of Python code that uses too.
+    It still exists, and there's repository for [samples of Python codes](https://github.com/googleworkspace/python-samples), too.
-    If you need a Python library for Google Drive, you'll find they made a client called [`PyDrive`](https://github.com/googleworkspace/PyDrive).
+    If you need a Python library for Google Drive, you'll see they made a client called [`PyDrive`](https://github.com/googleworkspace/PyDrive).
-    Skim the steps in their README, it seems like it's a much user friendly to interact with the Drive API.
-You'll find that while the code was last maintained 2 years ago, their README is recent, so you jump to the conclusion that it's fine.
+    Skim the steps in their README, it seems like it's a user friendly library to interact with the Drive API.
+You'll find that while the module code was last maintained 2 years ago, their README is recent, so you jump to the conclusion that it's fine.
     You'd be mistaken.

     PyDrive's authentication is still using [deprecated oauth2client](https://github.com/googleworkspace/PyDrive/blob/871f7d644dd5df1c6190f7c7eebbab9721ccd4f4/pydrive/auth.py#L4).
     The same can be found in [their `python-samples` repository](https://github.com/googleworkspace/python-samples/commit/d37d8bb05630061f22cc618d75fa831c78412945#diff-a6aff07e06ccae30cfd0c32f52deda0467f1e31ac2d95f2a6de7c231a08b8d1f).
-    If you read carefully, you'll find in PyDrive's README file they listed a link to a different repository https://github.com/gsuitedevs/.
+    If you read carefully, you'll find in PyDrive's `README` file they listed a link to a different repository https://github.com/gsuitedevs/.
 This other repository name used to be repository for any G Suite libraries, you can't it anymore if you use Github search.
     If you do open that link it will redirect to `googleworkspace` PyDrive repository.
-    This README files was last updated just 24 days ago.
+    This `README` files was last updated just 24 days ago.
 Dig deeper and you'll find that their `development` branch has not been updated for 4 years.

     You should not take their words on what seems obvious when it comes to their codes,